Distributionally Robust Joint Chance-Constrained Optimization for Networked Microgrids Considering Contingencies and

 \subsection{Solving DR-JCC problem with evolutionary algorithm}

-We first solve the DR-JCC model with different joint violation rates using the proposed evolutionary algorithm, and compare results with the baseline, \textit{Bonferroni Approximation}.
-In each experiment with one joint violation rate, we run the evolutionary algorithm 10 times and the solutions are converged to the same optimum.
-Those solutions are considered as an acceptable approximation of the global optimum.
+We first solve the DR-JCC model with different joint violation rates using the proposed evolutionary algorithm, and compare results with the baseline, the \textit{Bonferroni Approximation}.
+In each experiment with one joint violation rate, we run the evolutionary algorithm for 10 times and the solutions converge to the same optimum.
+Those solutions are thus considered as an acceptable approximation of the global optimum.

 The computation processes for three joint violation rates (i.e. 0.05, 0.02, 0.01) with the unimodal ambiguity set $\mathcal D^1_{\zeta}$ are shown in Fig. \ref{result5}.
-First, higher system reliability (i.e. $1- \epsilon_{j}$) cases converge faster, as the numerical range of individuals' parameters to explore becomes smaller.
-Second, the substantial reduction on the objective function is often achieved in the first two or three iterations, indicating that one can decide the trade-off between computation time and solution conservativeness by changing the termination condition such as the ratio $r_{thr}$.
+First, in the higher system reliability (i.e. $1- \epsilon_{j}$) cases, solutions converge faster.
+This is because the numerical range of individuals' parameters to explore becomes smaller.
+Second, the substantial reduction of the objective function is often achieved in the first two or three iterations.
+This means one can decide the trade-off between computation time and solution conservativeness by changing the termination condition such as the ratio $r_{thr}$.

 Detailed results and computation times are listed in Table \ref{solving_jcc}.
 Significant cost reductions are achieved in all runs compared with the baseline method.
 For three cases, the reduction is 58.50\%, 60.35\% and 31.75\% respectively.
-Parameters $\epsilon_{1}$ - $\epsilon_{6}$ are individual violation rates of constraints (\ref{so1}) - (\ref{so6}), which are voltage droop regulation, battery power discharging and charging limits, battery energy limit, voltage upper and lower regulations respectively.
+Parameters $\epsilon_{1}$ - $\epsilon_{6}$ are the optimized individual violation rates of chance constraints (\ref{so1}) - (\ref{so6}).
+These constraints are the voltage droop regulation, battery power discharging and charging limits, battery energy limit, voltage upper and lower regulations.
 Among all six violation rates, parameters $\epsilon_{1}$ and $\epsilon_{2}$ are optimized to have the higher values, while parameters $\epsilon_{3}$ - $\epsilon_{6}$ are optimized to have the lower values (i.e. 0.001).
-To check the dynamic performance of the power flow, we increase the line resistance $R_{line}$ from 8 to 12 $\Omega$/km and repeat the experiments.
-The operation cost slightly increases but parameters remain unchanged.
+To check how these parameters change with the power flow conditions, we change the line resistance $R_{line}$ from 8 to 12 $\Omega$/km and repeat experiments.
+The operation cost slightly increases but the value of parameters remains unchanged.